Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing

 \subsection{Fractional Nash Q-Learning Algorithm}

 \rev{We introduce the Fractional Nash Q-Learning (FNQL) algorithm in Algorithm \ref{FNQL}.
-This algorithm includes two loops: \textit{1)} an inner loop to obtain NE of sub-game $G_{\bgamma}$, and \textit{2)} an outer loop to iterate $\bgamma$ until convergence.
+This algorithm includes two loops: \textit{1)} an inner loop that obtains NE of sub-game $G_{\bgamma}$, and \textit{2)} an outer loop that iterates $\bgamma$ until convergence.
 The key idea is to iterate sub-game $G_{\bgamma}$ and attain the NE of Markov game $\bG$ when $\bgamma$ converges.}